Double Buffer Pattern in Java: Enhancing Animation and Graphics Performance

 }

-One of the implementation of Buffer interface.
+One of the implementations of Buffer

 public class FrameBuffer implements Buffer {